Chippendale Back Stool

 903-27 - SOLD

 Massachusetts, probably Boston

 Circa 1775 - SOLD

 This carved mahogany side chair with a serpentine crest ending in molded scrolled terminals above the openwork pierced scroll owl splat; above the over-upholstered trapezoidal seat frame; on frontal square beaded legs joined to the chamfered rear legs by square H-stretcher.
 The chairs have good rich color and are in fine condition.
-(Height: 37.5 inches; Seat Height: 17.5 inches; Width: 21.5 inches; Depth: 18 inches.)
+(Height: 37.5"; Seat Height: 17.5"; Width: 21.5"; Depth: 18".)

 492-9 - SOLD

 Carved and shaped crest continuing to out-scrolled arms on turned supports flanking vasiform splats received by molded shoes above compass shaped seat raised on frontal cabriole leg...other legs turned with pad feet; legs joined by turned and blocked cross-stretcher.
 Overall condition is very good, slip seat frame and some returns replaced; minor foot imperfections.
 (Height: 30.5"; width: 29.25"; depth: 26".)